Skip to content

 Note

-It is also worth pointing out that the contract.tokenURI call is accessing the state of the contract via a chain RPC endpoint.
-This is slowing down the indexing a little bit, but this data is only available this way.
-You'll find more information on accessing state in the dedicated section of the Subsquid docs.
+The contract.tokenURI call accesses the state of the contract via a chain RPC endpoint.
+This can slow down indexing, but this data is only available in this way.
+You'll find more information on accessing state in the dedicated section of the SQD docs.

 Launch and Set Up the Database